-You will need to pay the charge and be assigned a IHS reference number before you apply for a visa; your visa application form will not be processed without it.
+If you apply for your visa online you’ll pay the charge, and be assigned an IHS number, when you pay for your application.
+If you apply by post, you’ll need to pay the charge and be assigned an IHS number before you apply for a visa; your visa application form won’t be processed without it.

-Some nationals may be exempt from the charge, but will still need to be assigned a IHS reference number.
+Some nationals may be exempt from the charge, but will still need to be assigned an IHS reference number.

-If you are a non-EEA national applying for immigration permission to work, study or join family in the UK for more than 6 months you will need to pay the health surcharge and obtain a IHS reference number.
+If you are a non-UK/Irish national applying for immigration permission to work, study or join your family in the UK for more than 6 months, you will need to pay the IHS fee and obtain an IHS reference number.

 The exact amount you have to pay depends on how much leave you’re granted.
-You can calculate how much you will have to pay on the government website.
+You can calculate how much you’ll have to pay on the UK government website.